jamescherti/minimal-emacs.d/README.md

 ## Frequently asked questions

-### How to load a local lisp file for machine-specific customizations?
+### How to load a local lisp file for machine-specific configurations?

 Add the following line to the end of your `post-init.el` file:
 ```lisp